makselab/FibrationSymmetryAnalysisANN/README.md

-# Fibration Symmetry for RL (Forked & Modified from PufferAI)
+# Fibration Symmetry for RL (Forked & Modified from Metta)

 This is a **fork** of the original [Metta repository](https://github.com/Metta-AI/metta), with custom modifications.

 ## 🔧 Purpose of the Fork

-The goal of this fork is to **extend the functionality** of PufferAI in order to:
+The goal of this fork is to **extend the functionality** of Metta in order to:

 > **Enable collapsing of the policy network for certain enviorements using fibration symmetries.**